threadi/category-and-tag-feeds/readme.txt

 * Code is now WordPress Coding Standards 3.0 compatible
 * Remove local embedded translation-files
 * Fixed handling of bulk actions in categories and post-tags

+= 1.1.2 =
+* Removed all translation files from release
+* Updated dependencies